BobBuildTool/bob/doc/tutorial/compile.rst

 * ``-f``: additional files.
 Normally only c[pp] and h[pp] files will be added.
   You can add more files using a regex.
 * ``--kit``: kit to use for this project.
-You may want to use a different sysroot for includes and buildin preprocessor settings from your compiler.
+You may want to use a different sysroot for includes and built-in preprocessor settings from your compiler.
 To tell QtCreator which toolchain to use you need to specify a kit.
 There are at least two options to create a kit: using the GUI or the sdkTools.